 Till we reach our Common Ground

-This year, we are very excited to be remodeling and opening our new youth inclusion center called Common Ground.
+We are very excited about the remodeling and opening of our new youth inclusion center called Common Ground.
 It is our hope that this becomes a beacon of light for the community and a place where every teenager and college student can feel at home.

 Do you not say, ‘Four months more and then the harvest’?
 I tell you, open your eyes and look at the fields!
 They are ripe for harvest.